jrcramos/dynamic_power_plan_switcher/README.md

 # Dynamic Power Plan Switcher

 A desktop application for Windows that dynamically changes the power plan based on CPU usage.
 This application can actually control your operating system's power settings, providing real automated power management.
-To use your system's power plan GUIDs, run in Command Prompt:
+To use your system's power plan GUIDs, run in Command Prompt, use those strings in the app instead of the defualts as this changes for each machine:
 ```cmd
 powercfg /list
 ```